mateuspedrino/Kaggle-The-AI-Academy-3rd_Place_Solution/README.md

 - exploratory_analysis : some baby exploratory analysis just to understand a bit of the data dynamics;
 - models : train and tune several models and pickle them;
 - trained_classifiers : use the trained and tuned pickled models.

+The pdf in this repository is the portuguese version of our presentation in the Kaggle presential competition day.